-I am a second-year PhD student in Political Science at the University of Chicago studying formal theory and comparative politics.
+I am a third-year PhD student in Political Science at the University of Chicago studying formal theory and comparative politics.

-My work primarily involves applications of formal theory to discussions of demagoguery, populism, and state accountability over long-term policy spans, with particular applications to climate policies.
-I am particularly interested in exploring how we can construct effective, resilient, and “good” institutions in order to deliver positive policy outcomes in the face of exogenous shocks.
+My work primarily involves applications of formal theory to discussions of demagoguery, populism, and state accountability over long-term policy spans, with particular applications to the politics of independent regulators.
+I am particularly interested in exploring how we can construct effective, resilient, and “good” institutions in order to deliver efficient policy outcomes despite anti-institutional threats.
 Beyond formal theory, I am interested in mixed-method approaches to evaluate such institutions and stake normative claims therein.

 I began my doctoral coursework in the fall of 2024 after completing my undergraduate degree at Emory University.
 In addition to numerous research positions, I have prior experience in nonprofit leadership, community engagement, management consulting, and political campaigning.

-Outside of academia, I coach young swimmers in Hyde Park, focusing on leadership development and character-building.
+Outside of academia, I coach young swimmers in Chicago, focusing on leadership development and character-building.
 I also occasionally introduce them to foundational concepts of political economy and public goods; they sometimes listen.